Fire and rescue services

 Winter sports can be dangerous, even fatal.
 Injuries are common.

-Some mountainous areas of Alberta and British Columbia experience avalanches.
-It's unsafe to ski, snowboard and ride skidoos (snowmobiles) on closed trails.
+Avalanches can happen in mountainous regions, including Alberta and British Columbia.
+Always follow avalanche advice.
+It's unsafe to ski, snowboard or ride skidoos (snowmobiles) on closed trails.

 If you plan to do a winter sport or activity: